Set-up of Credit Accounts For Approved Court Users

-Under section 2.16 of the Federal Court and Federal Circuit Court Regulation 2012, the Registrar may allow a litigant or lawyer to be an approved user of court services (approved user) who may be invoiced for filing and other fees at the end of the month in which those fees were incurred.
+Under section 2.16 of the Federal Court and Federal Circuit and Family Court Regulations 2012, the Registrar may allow a litigant or lawyer to be an approved user of court services (approved user) who may be invoiced for filing and other fees at the end of the month in which those fees were incurred.

 Who can be an approved user?

 The Regulation provides that an approved user may be a litigant or a lawyer who is approved by the Registrar having regard to the following criteria:

 - The litigant's or lawyer's financial history with the Court, including frequency of dealings and whether fees have been paid or not;

 - Whether the litigant or lawyer is willing and able to provide a guarantee for payment of fees;

 - Whether the litigant or lawyer is, or is likely to be, a regular user of the services of the court;

 - The financial circumstances of the litigant or lawyer;